SanCasia/sancasia_zero-core/README.md

   let ellasId = 0;
   let ellasSceneId = 0;
   // define the first scene
-  // scene base suffice for this example game.addScene(new SceneBase(ellasSceneId, game.getEventBus()));
+  // scene base is sufficent for this example game.addScene(new SceneBase(ellasSceneId, game.getEventBus()));
   // add a system to the scene
   game.addSystem(ellasSceneId, new HelloWorldSystem(game.getEventBus()));